Skip to main content

 How Does Exercise Influence Specific Hormones?

-The impact of on hormonal balance is a well-documented phenomenon.
+The impact of physical activity on hormonal balance is a well-documented phenomenon.
 Regular exercise can influence a wide range of hormones, contributing to improved metabolic health, mood, and overall vitality.
 The following table outlines some of the key hormonal responses to different types of exercise:

 Hormone Effect of Resistance Training Effect of Aerobic Exercise